Pecan Sandies (Chocolate Dipped)

 - In a large mixing bowl with electric mixer, or bowl from stand mixer fitted with paddle attachment, on medium speed, mix together butter (cut in cubes), granulated sugar and powdered sugar.
 This should take about two minutes.
 Scrape down the sides of the bowl often, then add in vanilla and mix just until combined.

-- On low speed, stir in the flour mixing just until combined.
+- On low speed, stir in the flour and salt mixing just until combined.

 - Stir in the pecans by hand then scrape down the sides of the bowl to ensure everything is mixed together.